A robot named Milo aims to help Nelson students with social, emotional learning

 “By nature he takes the pressure off of having to interact with a human therapist and intrinsically motivates students to learn … and increases opportunities to practice social interaction in a safe environment,” Graham said in the video.

-In January the Virginia Department of Education awarded Nelson County Public Schools the maximum amount of $20,000 to purchase the robotic devices.
+Nelson County Public Schools in January was awarded the maximum amount of $20,000 to purchase the robotic devices from the Virginia Department of Education.
 The division owns four of the devices, including its variants Jett and Robon.

-Originally, Irby said, NCPS was on a timeline to have the robots in use by late spring, but those plans quickly were derailed because of the COVID-19 pandemic, resulting in schools across the commonwealth shutting down.
+Originally, Irby said, NCPS was on a timeline to have the robots in use by late spring, but those plans quickly were derailed because of the COVID-19 pandemic, which resulting in schools across the commonwealth shuttering their doors.

 The Milo robots are available to students in any grade level and have been in use by the division since September, Irby said.
 While she couldn’t say how many students currently are using them, she said nearly 20 students are eligible to use them.

-Irby added they can be used by students who don't have autism but have some significant communication barriers.
+Irby added they can be used by students who don’t have autism but have some significant communication barriers as well.

 “It’s just highly dependent on the situation so I’m glad we have the capacity to deliver Milo either way,” Irby said of students eligible to receive in-person instruction.